danirus/sphinx-nefertiti/docs/source/examples/a-blog-with-ablog.md

-# A blog with ABlog and Nefertiti
+# A blog with ABlog

 Blah blah blah...